Full Name: Histone Ab ELISA Kit

-Histones autoantibodies are highly conserved in many species and are the major basic protein that is found in chromatin.
-There are essentially 5 different classes of histone (H1, H2, H2b, H3 and H4), ranging in molecular weight from 11-23 kD and all containing the arginine and lysine basic amino acids.
-Histone autoantibodies are a type of antinuclear antibodies (ANA) which are known to be associated to many different autoimmune diseases such as lupus.
 The presence or even an absence of a particular antinuclear antibodies can be a useful aid in determining a specific disorder.
-There is evidence that drugs can be used to stimulate the production of histone antibodies but there is also a possibility that this can lead to a type of lupus (drug-induced lupus erythematosus).
-Many drugs have been associated with drug-induced lupus in some people such as hydralazine, penicillamine, isoniazid, quinidine, procainamide and minocycline.
+Many drugs are associated with drug-induced lupus in some people such as; hydralazine, penicillamine, isoniazid, quinidine, procainamide and minocycline.
 However, majority of anti-histone antibodies in drug induced lupus erythematosus are of temporary character and tend to disappear within a few months after treatment.

-Human histone ELISA kit is a method for measuring in-vitro quantitative amounts of IgG autoantibodies to histone in human serum or plasma.
+Human histone Ab ELISA kit is a method for measuring in-vitro quantitative amounts of IgG autoantibodies against histone antibody (anti-histone, histone Ab, anti-histone IgG) in human serum or plasma.
 This assay has a minimum analytical sensitivity limit of 1.0 U/ml.

-The minimum detection sensitivity level of human histone IgG autoantibodies using this human histone ELISA kit was 1.0 U/ml.
-The dynamic assay range for this kit is 12.5 – 200.0 U/ml.
+The minimum detection sensitivity level of histone IgG auto-antibodies (histone Ab, anti-histone IgG, anti-histone) using current histone ELISA kit was 1.0 U/ml.
+The dynamic range for this assay is 12.5 – 200.0 U/ml.